 12. Eat more vegetables.

 Vegetables contain hundreds of vitamins and minerals that your metabolism needs for optimal functionality.
-They stimulate the immune system, make your brain more efficient, lower your blood sugar, heal your injuries, increase stem cell production, and more.
+They stimulate the immune system, make your brain more efficient, lower your blood sugar, promote healing from injuries, increase stem cell production, and more.

 13. Check your vitamin D levels and optimize them.